Open Case (with and without fan) Assembly Instructions

 The pictures below show the transparent variant of the case, the black case variant uses the same assembly procedure.
 Please go through these instructions completely one time before starting to assemble the case, to get an overview of the process :

-1. Find a flat clean surface and unpack all screws, nuts, standoffs, washers, etc. (there are 36 small pieces) from the small plastic bag.
+1. Find a flat clean surface and unpack all screws, nuts, standoffs, washers, etc. (there are 32 or 36 small pieces) from the small plastic bag.
 It is recommended to put these into a small cup or plastic box so that they are not lost.

 2. Remove the SD card, all cables and other connected devices from your Raspberry Pi.
 Remove the RemotePi Board and it's screw and nuts as well, if it is already mounted on the Raspberry Pi.

 3. Remove the protective paper or plastic film from both sides of the bottom and top acrylic plastic plates.